-- 5.1 The Governing body is the employer in Academies, Trust and VA schools and therefore carries ultimate legal responsibility for ensuring the health and safety of all pupils and staff in relation to day to day activities and educational visits. - 5.2 It is strongly recommended that Head Teachers and Governing bodies in these schools fully comply with the management framework set by this policy and those set by the OEAP to ensure the safety of pupils and staff when arranging visits. - 5.3 In Community Controlled Schools the senior management team and governing body have a legal duty to ensure the safety of all pupils and staff when taking part in outdoor learning/education visits.
+- 5.1 The Governing body is the employer in Academies, Trust and VA schools and therefore carries ultimate legal responsibility for ensuring the health and safety of all pupils and staff in relation to day to day activities and educational visits. - 5.2 It is strongly recommended that Head Teachers and Governing bodies in these schools fully comply with the management framework set by this policy and those set by the OEAP to ensure the safety of pupils and staff when arranging visits. - 5.3 In broad terms this requires them to have adequate arrangements in place to: - Ensure staff with key roles are appropriately trained, experienced and competent in relation to their roles - Assess the risks - Implement sensible, proportionate control measures to reduce risks to an acceptable level.
+Residual risks should be acceptable based on benefits likely to be gained. - Provide adequate levels of supervision - Communicate arrangements to all parties - Identify emergency support arrangements

-- 5.4 In broad terms all schools should have adequate arrangements in place to: - Ensure staff with key roles are appropriately trained, experienced and competent in relation to their roles - Assess the risks - Implement sensible, proportionate control measures to reduce risks to an acceptable level.
-Residual risks should be acceptable based on benefits likely to be gained. - Provide adequate levels of supervision - Communicate arrangements to all parties - Identify emergency support arrangements - Record, investigate and report accidents and incidents. - Check and monitor that assessment, planning and control arrangements are implemented - Review outcomes and consider lessons learnt. - 5.5 Risks assessments must be recorded where significant risk of harm/injury has been identified.
+- Record, investigate and report accidents and incidents. - Check and monitor that assessment, planning and control arrangements are implemented - Review outcomes and consider lessons learnt. - 5.4 Risks assessments must be recorded where significant risk of harm/injury has been identified.
 Blank risk assessment forms and general advice on how to carry out risk assessments are available from the Council's H&S website.